-- Scouts must be present to be elected into any office and in the full Field Uniform. - 2.
+- 1. Scouts must be present in full Field Uniform as possible to be elected or appointed to any office - 2.
 All dues and/or fines must be paid in full - 3.
-No Scout may run or be appointed for a third consecutive term to any office or position - Scouts standing for election to SPL must have held a prior position of PL or ASPL - 5.
-Scouts standing for election to SPL must have participated in both a short term and long term camp with the Troop as part of their participation requirement - 6.
+No Scout may run or be appointed for a third consecutive term to any office or position - 4.
+Scouts standing for election to SPL must have held a prior position of PL or ASPL - 5.
+Scouts standing for election to SPL must have participated in both a short term and long-term camp with the Troop as part of their participation requirement - 6.
 Exceptions must be approved by the SM prior to the elections. - 7.
-All youth with Leadership positions must have and continue to have 70% attendance at meetings and 60% at campouts (excluding long term camps).only the SM can make exceptions.
+All youth with Leadership positions must have and continue to have 70% attendance at meetings and 60% at campouts (excluding long-term camps).
+Only the SM can make exceptions.